vince-nlp/aclrollingreview/reviewing.md

   - If you have suggestions, indicate whether they would substantially improve your view of the paper if incorporated in a resubmission
   - Evaluate the paper as if it was a submission to the main ACL conference
   - **Resubmissions**: If the paper is a resubmission and you reviewed the previous version, your review can focus on the changes.
 If you did not review the previous version, write your review based on the revised version alone.
 Once this is submitted, you will gain access to the previous reviews so you can check for additional points you had not considered.
-- Checking the responsible research checklist and deciding whether ethics review would be appropriate for the submission
+- Checking the responsible research checklist and deciding whether ethics review would be appropriate for the submission, following these [guidelines](https://aclrollingreview.org/ethics-flagging-guidelines/)
 - Being responsive to email inquiries; keeping the AE informed if there is a delay in submitting the review
 - Reading the author response (if any) and engaging in discussion (new in October 2023).
 - Resding the other reviews, participating in reviewer discussions, and revising your review if you have anything to add